 - Negroni.
 For some the “perfect” cocktail, the Negroni is also super-easy to prepare: pour equal parts of gin, sweet red vermouth and Campari over ice, and garnish with an orange slice.
 As an apéritif it is unbeatable, sweet and flavorful.

 The great thing about gin is that it is very complex, with lots of variants.
 There are super dry, acidic gins as well as light, sweet and juicy ones.
 There are styles of gins for all palates.
 Flavored gins are a world of their own, with an insane amount of ingredients mixed into the distillation process to make truly unique tastes.

 Looking for more on gin?
 Check out this video.

 Whether you know some already or are totally new to gin, a trip to your nearest alcohol store is due to discover what these pretty bottles of gin can offer to your palate.

 What are some of your favorite gin cocktails?
 And what other topics would you like us to write about?
 Let us know in the comments below.
+Don’t forget to sign up to our mailing list to get great content just like this, straight to your inbox.
 As always, stay home, stay safe, get hammered.